Daniel-Fonseca-da-Silva/shortener-url-api/README.md

 # 🔗 URL Shortener API

-A simple and efficient URL shortening API developed in Go, with AES encryption and structured logging.
+A simple and efficient URL shortening API developed in Go, with AES encryption, Redis-based rate limiting, and structured logging.

 ## 📋 Table of Contents